triton-inference-server/server/deploy/single_server/README.rst

 TensorRT Inference Server Helm Chart
 ====================================

-    **NOTE: Google Kubernetes Engine (GKE) version 1.14 contains a regression in the handling of LD_LIBRARY_PATH that prevents the inference server container from running correctly.
+    **NOTE: Some versions of Google Kubernetes Engine (GKE) contain a regression in the handling of LD_LIBRARY_PATH that prevents the inference server container from running correctly.
 See https://issuetracker.google.com/issues/141255952.
 Use a GKE 1.13
-    or earlier version to avoid this issue.**
+    or earlier version or a GKE 1.14.6 or later version to avoid this issue.**

 Simple helm chart for installing a single instance of the NVIDIA TensorRT Inference Server.
 This guide assumes you already have a